 The root causes of Britain’s housing problem are a rapidly rising population, especially in the South East, and failure by the construction industry to build anything like enough affordable homes.
 Governments Left and Right have failed to tackle the problem because those most in need tend not to vote; because neo-conservative “public is bad, private is good” ideology has prevented local authorities providing social housing; and because the powerful construction industry can hoard land in a rising market or build high-margin luxury dwellings.
-According to a recent study by Civitas, 80% of new homes in London are currently only affordable by only 8% of the population.
+According to a recent study by Civitas, 80% of new homes in London are currently affordable by only 8% of the population.

-Despite the shortfall in construction, the major house building companies have enjoyed super-profits in recent years, illustrated by the £100 million long-term bonus recently paid out by Persimmon to its Chief Executive.
-These profits do not basically result of risk-taking or innovative construction technology, but from two factors which fall within the ambit of public policy.
+Despite the shortfall in construction, the major house building companies have enjoyed super-profits in recent years, illustrated by a £100 million long-term bonus Persimmon planned to pay to its Chief Executive.
+These profits do not basically result from exceptional risk-taking or innovation, but from two factors which fall within the ambit of public policy.

 The first of these is the increase in value that results when local councils grant planning permission.
-A hectare of agricultural land is currently worth an average of £21,000, according to the Financial Times, but if consent is granted for housing, the value rises to over £2 million.
+A hectare of agricultural land is currently worth an average of £21,000, according to the Financial Times, but if housing consent is granted, the value rises to over £2 million.
 Since 2012, local authorities have responded to the crisis by increasing the number of planning permissions by 40% but house building has increased by only 25% – to 164,000 in 2015-16, about half the number needed.
 Currently, local authorities claw back some of the added value by requiring developers to provide infrastructure and low-cost housing as a condition for obtaining planning permission.
 But this does nothing to discourage the developer from delaying construction in the hope of speculative gain.